What is an Advance Decision?

 Making an Advance Decision

 Unless you wish to refuse life sustaining treatment, an advance decision does not have to be a written document.
 However, it is advisable to put your preferences in writing to ensure that your wishes are carried out.
+Where advance planning and decisions are being made a discussion is needed with your hospital clinician or GP, specialist nurse, to ensure you are correctly informed to make these decisions.
 To make an advance decision you must:

 - be aged over 18 years old;